-- Each patient room in the St. Jude Transplant Unit has an adjoining parent room that includes a bed, bath, television and phone, so parents can comfortably stay with their child at all times during the transplant process.
+- Each patient room in the St. Jude Transplant Unit has an adjoining parent room that includes a bed, bath, TV and phone, so parents can stay with their child throughout the transplant process.

-LVXSCID-ND: Gene Transfer for X-Linked Severe Combined Immunodeficiency (SCID) in Newly Diagnosed Infants
+LVXSCID-ND: Gene Therapy for X-Linked Severe Combined Immunodeficiency (SCID-X1) in Newly Diagnosed Infants

-A Pilot Feasibility Study of Gene Transfer For X-Linked Severe Combined Immunodeficiency (SCID) in Newly Diagnosed Infants Using a Self-Inactivating Lentiviral Vector To Transduce Autologous CD34 + Hematopoietic Cells
+A Pilot Feasibility Study of Gene Transfer For X-Linked Severe Combined Immunodeficiency (SCID-X1) in Newly Diagnosed Infants Using a Self-Inactivating Lentiviral Vector To Transduce Autologous CD34 + Hematopoietic Stem Cells

 X-linked Severe Combined Immunodeficiency (SCID-X1)

-- Diagnosis of Severe Combined Immunodeficiency Disease, X-linked (SCID-X1)
+- Diagnosis of Severe Combined Immunodeficiency, X-linked (SCID-X1)